I am a fashion designer and a lot of men don't know how to wear a suit correctly - ExBulletin

 Wearing a well-fitting, well-fitted suit is a guaranteed way to inject a bit of glamor and attitude into any event you might attend.

-To see what Benedict Browne recommends for work, dates, and parties, click here.
+To see the looks Benedict Browne recommends for work, dates, and parties Click here.

 FOLLOWS ETIQUETTE 101 TOP TIPS FOR WEARING A COSTUME IN STYLE